Do you have the world's shortest layover in London- but cling to big travel dreams?

 (This itinerary assumes you'll be traveling to and from London Heathrow airport.
 We're talking 3 or more hours of leisure time, not just 3 hours between flights.
 You have to take into account your time getting to and from the airport, clearing customs, checking back in, and so on.
 Before diving into any layover make sure you have your logistical ducks in a row.
 Research your transportation options, double check your flight times, and come up with a solid plan for your luggage.
 You can read more about our layover 101 tips here.)

 Take the subway (the "tube") from Heathrow airport directly to Green Park station.
 If you're lucky and the timing works out, you might just be able to see theChanging of the Guard at nearby Buckingham Palace.
-The music begins at 11:15 and the event itself at 11:30 (every other day, daily in high season, full schedule here).
+The music begins at 11:15 and the event itself at 11:30.
 If you're going to miss it, take heart.
 You'll get a much better look at the palace when it's not taking place.

 (Got tons of time?
 Grab a hotel.
 One of our favourite places to stay is the nearby The Rubens At The Palace, just steps from Buckingham Palace.
 It is very posh, very English, and the perfect place to splurge on a proper high tea or a full English breakfast.
 We loved staying here.)